Affect or Effect: Meaning, Difference And Usage

 In 90% of writing situations, this rule works perfectly.

-The Origin of Affect or Effect
+The Origin of Affect and Effect

 Understanding the origin of these words helps explain why they are so confusing.